 For motorhomes, again, depending on the size of the RV and its equipment, you are going to average 6 to 8 miles per gallon.

 Same as with maintenance: the bigger the rig, the larger your insurance bill.
 You should check several insurance companies for the best rate and service before you buy, and figure that a motorhome is always going to cost more than a travel trailer.
-Check out our blog on How Much Does RV Insurance Cost? for a complete breakdown of insurance.

 Due to the cost, most RVers finance a large part of their purchase (for 10 to 15 years on average).
 You should take the time to check your bank or credit union rates and see what type of loan, interest rates, and the duration of your loan before you go shopping.